dustinhartlyn/FluidNC/pages/configuration/Config-File-Overview.md

 Note: There are still a few items in config.h file and require a recompile.
 These are rarely changed things and we are working incorporate as many as practical into the config file.

+The name of the config file is given by the setting <b>$Config/Filename</b>.
+Its default value is "config.yaml", but you can change it to another name.
+You must restart the controller if you change the file or filename.